Mailman (City Letter Carrier)

 Ive heard that mailmen have to park at the end of the street and walk the route instead of driving from house to house..Is that true?

-Asked by patty over 8 years ago
+Asked by patty about 9 years ago

 Now you're speaking my language Patty.
 This is exactly how I deliver much of my postal route.
 The mailboxes where I deliver mail are at the door as opposed to at the street.
 If the mailboxes are at the street, the letter carrier can usually remain in their vehicle and go house to house.
 That is called a mounted or curbside delivery method.
 When the houses aren't too far apart and are on both sides of the street, I'll park at the end of a block, walk down one side delivering the mail, cross over to the other side and return to my vehicle after delivering both sides of the street.
 That is called a relay.
 From the same parking spot, I can sometimes deliver up to 3 relays of mail.
 The method described is called the 'park and loop' method.
 It is efficient because you can often cross lawns without having to continuously walk to the street and move the vehicle.
 The relays on the route I deliver range in length from 14-28 houses.